dustinpfister/blog_posts/_posts/python-data-types.md

 ## 6 - Sets

 Python also provides a set data type, this is a way to create a set of numbers.
+This differs a little form other options for creating a set of numbers with lists as numbers of the same value will not be dublacated.

 ```python
 s = {1,0,0,0,1,1,0,1,0}